bitfield/script/README.md

 `script` provides three types of pipe operations: sources, filters, and sinks.

 1. _Sources_ create pipes from input in some way (for example, `File()` opens a file).
-2. _Filters_ read from a pipe and filter the data in some way (for example `Match()` passes on only lines which contain a given string).
+2. _Filters_ read from a pipe and filter the data in some way (for example `Match()` passes on only lines that contain a given string).
 3. _Sinks_ get the output from a pipeline in some useful form (for example `String()` returns the contents of the pipe as a string), along with any error status.

 Let's look at the source, filter, and sink options that `script` provides.

 # Sources

-These are operations which create a pipe.
+These are operations that create a pipe.

 ## Args